 The remuneration of the Administrative Board of the general partner, CompuGroup Medical Management SE, is provided for in article 13 of the Articles of Association and is approved by the Annual General Meeting of CompuGroup Management SE pursuant to article 21 (3) of the Articles of Association.
 The members of the Administrative Board of the general partner receive an annual fixed remuneration of kEUR 60 unrelated to performance as well as the reimbursement of expenses.
 The chair of the Administrative Board receives twice the amount of the fixed remuneration, namely kEUR 120.
-Pursuant to article 8 (3) of the Articles of Association SE & Co.
-KGaA regarding the remuneration of the Administrative Board of CompuGroup Medical SE & Co.
-KGaA regarding the remuneration of the Administrative Board of CompuGroup Medical SE & Co.
-KGaA regarding the remuneration of the Administrative Board of CompuGroup Medical SE & Co.
+Pursuant to article 8 (3) of the Articles of Association of CompuGroup Medical SE & Co.
+KGaA regarding the remuneration of the Administrative Board of CompuGroup Medical Management SE, the charges have been passed on to CompuGroup Medical SE & Co.
 KGaA.